 Signs of autism are categorized into social differences, communication differences, and behavioral differences (repetitive and obsessive behaviors).
 A skilled clinician who is trained in screening for autism will be able to explain how these differences go beyond some other “developmental delays.”

-Here are some resources on the early signs and symptoms associated with autism.
+Here are some resources on the early signs and autism spectrum disorder symptoms:

 If you continue to have concerns about your child and would like to pursue an autism screening by someone other than your pediatrician, you can contact your state’s Early Intervention or “Birth to Three” program.